-Logging In and Selecting Your Account
+Logging In and Selecting Your Group

 After deciding whether to use the web UI or the CLI to interact with Fuzzball and confirming that you meet all prerequisites, you can log in.
 Follow the instructions in either the web UI or CLI tab below, depending on your preferred method.